Updated 5th June 2025

 In the long term, however, an ultra-processed diet provides the ideal conditions for “bad” microbes to thrive.

-These bad microbes likely increase the risk of poor health outcomes, such as obesity, type 2 diabetes, or even mental health conditions like depression.
+These bad microbes likely increase the risk of poor health outcomes, such as obesity, type 2 diabetes, inflammation, or even mental health conditions like depression.

 Authors of a 2019 article in the journal Nature Reviews Microbiology summarized the recent progress in the scientific community: We now know that an individual’s diet is a “key determinant” in their microbiome, which, in turn, impacts on how they respond to the food they eat.

-‘Good’ and ‘bad’ bugs
+‘Good’ and ‘bad’ microbes

 To help you understand your individual profile, ZOE’s research identified 15 “good” and 15 “bad” types of microbes through the largest study of its kind, combining nutrition, microbiome testing, and cardiometabolic health assessment.